Concordium/concordium-node/docs/data-storage.md

 they are created, so this is not too wasteful, the only downside is that it prevents individual indexing, i.e., looking up the 5th transaction in the block.

 This structure does not contribute to the block state hash.
+Instead, the hash of transaction outcomes is included as a separate item in a block.
+The hash of transaction outcomes is currently based on the serialization, i.e., all outcomes are serialized and then hashed.
+In the future this is intended to change to hashing in a Merkle-tree style, so that it will be possible to prove a specific outcome of a transaction in a block in a more efficient way.

 ### Epoch blocks